 There are at least four working bees each year that you can attend.
-Attendance at a working bee each term means you will not need to pay the working bee levy.
+For each term where you contribute to a working bee an amount of \$30 will be credited to your account.
 Alternatively, or in addition, you can join one of the parent working groups.
 Each group has a contact teacher and this teacher has the responsibility of liaising with the College of Teachers who make the final decisions about the activities of each group.